-All incidents will be recorded immediately on the Positive Handling Form, providing essential and accurate information.
-The views of the child will be sought and recorded on page 2 of the form; the child will be supported by an adult who did not participate in the positive handling.
+All handling incidents must be recorded, on the day of the handling, on page 1 of the Positive Handling Form.
+The views of the child must be sought, and recorded on page 2 of the form, by an adult who did not participate in the positive handling.
+Once both sections of the positive handling form are complete: